Peasant Battalions

-Grave of Franciszek Kamiński, the commander of BCh, at the Powązki Cemetery in Warsaw.

-Peasant Battalions (Bataliony Chłopskie, abbreviated BCh) was a Polish resistance movement, guerrilla and partisan organisation, during World War II.
+Peasant Battalions (Bataliony Chłopskie, abbreviated as BCh) was a Polish resistance movement, guerrilla and partisan organisation, during World War II.
 The organisation was created in mid-1940 by the agrarian political party People's Party and by 1944 was partially integrated with the Armia Krajowa (Home Army).
-At its height, in summer 1944 the organisation had 160,000 members.
+At its height in summer 1944 the organisation had 160,000 members.

 History

 Initially after the occupation of Poland by the Soviet Union and Germany, the peasant parties were reluctant to forming their own armed resistance forces.
-Since mid-1940 several smaller groups were formed, mostly for self-defence of Polish peasants against German terror and economic policies.
-Most of members of peasant parties grouped into CKRL (Central Directorate of Peasant Movement) who received military training before the war were transferred to other armed resistance organizations, most notably to ZWZ.
+Since mid-1940 several smaller groups were formed, mostly for the self-defence of Polish peasants against German terror and economic policies.
+Most members of peasant parties grouped into the CKRL (Central Directorate of Peasant Movement) who received military training before the war were transferred to other armed resistance organizations, most notably to ZWZ.

 However, in early 1941 it was decided that an armed force be created.
 The core of the newly formed BCh came from the earlier organization Chłostra (an acronym of Chłopska Straż - Farmers' Guard), as well as from other underground organizations of the farmers movement, such as Związek Młodzieży Wiejskiej (Association of Rural Youth), Chłopska Organizacja Wolności "Racławice" (Peasants' Freedom Organization "Racławice") and Centralny Związek Młodej Wsi "Siew" (Central Union of Village Youth "Sowing").

 The structure of the BCh was based on pre-war administrative divisions of Poland.
 Areas were roughly correspondent to pre-war Voivodeships, and were further divided onto districts (based on powiats) and commune-based units.
 By mid-1943 10 areas were formed: